-The following day, we rode an hour into the rainforest, to eat lunch at one of the most beautifully located cafés that we had ever been to, called Palaad Tawanron.
+The following day, we left our hotel rode an hour into the rainforest, to eat lunch at one of the most beautifully located cafés that we had ever been to, called Palaad Tawanron.
 It was located beneath a huge waterfall, with giant trees on one side, and a river on the other side.

 The well-maintained Chiang Mai zoo, totally value for money massages, and some other amazing restaurants and sights clinched this trip as one of our all time faves.
 If anyone asks us today, we would always be ready at the drop of a hat to head back to this amazing gem of Northern Thailand, Chiang Mai.

 How to get to Chiang Mai From Bangkok

 Time Taken: 11 to 14 hours

 Train Website is https://www.railway.co.th/Home/Index but it isn’t in English, so go to the booking office yourself.